JamesFlare1212/JamesFlare/content/posts/theChildrenSHour/index.md

 ## Act Three

 **SCENE:** The same as Act One.
 Living room of the school. at rise: The room has changed.
 It is not dirty, but it is dull and dark and uncared for.
 The windows are tightly shut, the curtains tightly drawn.
 Karen is sitting in a large chair, right center, feet flat on floor.
-Martha is lying on the couch, her face buried against the pillows, her back to **KAREN:** It is a minute or two after the rise of the curtain before either speaks.
+Martha is lying on the couch, her face buried against the pillows, her back to KAREN It is a minute or two after the rise of the curtain before either speaks.

 **MARTHA:** It’s cold in here.